dylanpieper/chatalot/README.md

 chatalot processes a lot of large language model chats in R and is an extension of [ellmer](https://ellmer.tidyverse.org).

-Easily setup sequential and parallel chat processors with support for [tool calling](https://ellmer.tidyverse.org/articles/tool-calling.html), [structured data extraction](https://ellmer.tidyverse.org/articles/structured-data.html), uploaded content, save and resume, sound notifications, and more.
+Easily setup sequential and parallel chat processors with support for [tool calling](https://ellmer.tidyverse.org/articles/tool-calling.html), [structured data extraction](https://ellmer.tidyverse.org/articles/structured-data.html), uploaded content, save and resume, and sound notifications.

 ## **chatalot or ellmer?**